Membership terms and conditions

 English courts have non-exclusive jurisdiction to settle any dispute arising out of or in connection with these terms and conditions (including disputes around any non-contractual obligations arising out of or in connection with these terms and conditions).

-Co-op Legal Services need to tell us that you’ve become a client of Co-op Legal Services and the service you have bought so you can get your Member Rewards, democratic points or Discretionary Member Rewards in connection with your purchase of legal services, as set out in these terms and conditions.
+Co-op Legal Services need to tell us that you’ve become a client of Co-op Legal Services and the service you have bought so you can get your democratic points in connection with your purchase of legal services, as set out in these terms and conditions.

 This information would normally be treated as confidential.
 You'll be asked if you’re happy for this to be passed to Co-op when you buy a legal service from Co-op Legal Services that is part of this scheme.

 If you aren't happy for this information to be shared at the time that you buy services then you need to let Co-op Legal Services know and they won't tell us that you’re a client.
-If this is the case you won't get Member Rewards, democratic points or any Discretionary Member Rewards.
+If this is the case you won't get democratic points.
 This is a regulatory condition which Co-op Legal Services must comply with.

 Co-op is able to offer tickets for certain Events at Co-op Live arena to Members to buy before tickets for the Event go on general sale (“Presale Tickets”).